hexsecs/awesome-embedded-security/README.md

 ### Security Auditing Frameworks
 * [EXPLIoT](https://pypi.org/project/expliot/) - EXPLIoT is a Framework for security testing and exploiting IoT products and IoT infrastructure.
 It provides a set of plugins (test cases) which are used to perform the assessment and can be extended easily with new ones.
 The name EXPLIoT (pronounced expl-aa-yo-tee) is a pun on the word exploit and explains the purpose of the framework i.e. IoT exploitation.
 * [Metasploit](https://www.metasploit.com/) - Knowledge is power, especially when it’s shared.
 A collaboration between the open source community and Rapid7, Metasploit helps security teams do more than just verify vulnerabilities, manage security assessments, and improve security awareness; it empowers and arms defenders to always stay one step (or two) ahead of the game.
+* [Firmware Analysis and Comparison Tool (FACT)](https://fkie-cad.github.io/FACT_core/) - The Firmware Analysis and Comparison Tool (FACT) is intended to automate Firmware Security analysis (Router, IoT, UEFI, Webcams, Drones, …).
+Thereby it shall be easy to use (web UI), extend (plug-in system) and integrate (REST API).

 ## RF Tools